iterative/dvc.org/content/blog/2022-02-28-february-22-community-gems.md

 installation.

-If you are trying to decide which plan to select, please email us at `info@iterative.ai` and we'll help you figure it out based on your needs.
+If you are trying to decide which plan to select, please email us at `support@iterative.ai` and we'll help you figure it out based on your needs.

 ### [How can I use one `dvc.yaml` file with multiple pipeline folders with different `params.yaml` files?](https://discord.com/channels/485586884165107732/485596304961962003/939099847288578079)